xraypy/xraylarch/doc/plotting/index.rst

 display, in which a grey scale or false color map shows an image representing a 2-dimensional array of intensity.

-Though not as fancy as many dedicated plotting and graphics packages, Larch attempts to provide satisfying and graphical displays of data, and the basic plots made with Larch can be high enough quality to include in publications.
+Though not a dedicated plotting and graphics packages, Larch attempts to provide satisfying graphical displays of data, and the basic plots made with Larch are of high enough quality to include in publications.
 In addition, both line plots and image display provide interactive features such as zooming in and out, changing properties such as colors and labels.
 Finally, copying and saving images of the graphics is easy and can be done either with keyboard commands such as Ctrl-C or from dropdown menus on the graphic elements.

 Line Plots